simula/REST/README.md

 ## Repository Structure
-- `algorithms`: The
+- `algorithms`: The folder contains several sleep detection algorithms and non wear algorithms.
+Additional, it provides sleep statistic functions and a base class to load in the actigraphy files.
-- `data_preprocessing`
+- `data_preprocessing`: Script for preprocessing and loading in of the original gt3x files.
+Addditional, a list of visualisations.
-- `generate_reports.py`: Script for generating detailed reports based on the analysis results.
-It creates formatted reports in various formats such as PDF or HTML.
+- `generate_reports.py`: Example script how to read in actigraphy files and generate sleep statistics, sleep annotations and plots.

 - `technical_validation.py`: Script for performing technical validation of data or models.
-It ensures that the data or models meet specific technical standards and requirements.
+The script reproduces the figures and results of the paper.

 - `annonymisation.py`: Script for anonymizing sensitive data.
-It applies techniques to remove or obfuscate personally identifiable information (PII) to ensure data privacy and compliance.
+It applies techniques to remove or obfuscate personally which we used for the annonymisation of the data.

 - `transfer_learning_inference.py`: Script for performing inference using transfer learning models.
 It applies pre-trained models to new datasets for prediction or classification tasks.